The minor in statistics is designed for students in other majors who want to learn the fundamentals of statistical analysis and its applications.

 |Principles of Statistical Inference|

-This requirement may be substituted for MATH 525 Linearity I.
+This requirement may be satisfied by MATH 525 Linearity I.